 This unit focuses on basic electrical and electronic areas of Technology and Design.
-By applying the technology process of investigating, designing, producing, and evaluating, students develop basic skills in circuit production, modelling, testing and printed circuit board manufacture.
+By applying the technology process of investigating, designing, producing, and evaluating, students develop basic skills in circuit production and soldering.
 Students design and build a portable speaker system that will connect to a device of their choice.
 They design the housing for their speaker to suit the needs of an end user, and work to make their speaker both functional and aesthetically pleasing.
 Students learn some basics about resistors and their role in a basic circuit.
 Safe work practices are required in the workshop environment.